Discover Over 800 Years of History at The Bishop’s Palace

-Strolling around the exterior of the Palace it is possible to see the notable additions to Bishop Jocelyn’s Palace instigated by succeeding bishops: Bishop Burnell’s late 1200s Chapel and Great Hall, Bishop Bekynton’s mid-1400s north range and tower – now home and working offices of the Bishop – and the addition by Bishop Bagot of a third storey to the original medieval building, about 170 years ago.
+Strolling around the exterior of the Palace it is possible to see the notable additions to Bishop Jocelin’s Palace instigated by succeeding bishops: Bishop Burnell’s late 1200s Chapel and Great Hall, Bishop Bekynton’s mid-1400s north range and tower – now home and working offices of the Bishop – and the addition by Bishop Bagot of an additional storey to the original medieval building, about 170 years ago.

-This unusually grand, episcopal chapel, built between 1275 and 1292 for Bishop Burnell, Chancellor of the Exchequer under Edward I, has been used for centuries by the Bishops of Bath and Wells, and their households, for private prayer.
+This unusually grand, episcopal chapel, built between 1275 and 1292 for Bishop Burnell, Lord Chancellor under Edward I, has been used for centuries by the Bishops of Bath and Wells, and their households, for private prayer.
 The architecture is a great example of the Early English Decorated Style.

-Bishop Burnell’s splendid dining and entertaining hall, was built c.1290 alongside his chapel.
+Bishop Burnell’s splendid dining and entertaining hall, was built in the 1280s alongside his chapel.
 Although only two walls and the four corner turrets survive, it is still one of the most impressive examples of a medieval open hall; its huge size reflects the power held by Bishop Burnell as a leading statesman of his time.
-It is the third largest secular hall in England after Canterbury and Westminster Palace.
+It was the third largest secular hall in England after Canterbury and Westminster Palace.
 Built in the Early English Decorative style, elements of this can be seen in the remaining wonderfully large windows, which offer beautiful framed views of the cathedral, and the crenellations.

-The springs or flowing wells on which the name of the City of Wells is based are found within the grounds of the Bishop’s Palace.
-It is believed that these wells have had sacred significance for 1000s of years, particularly the holy well of St Andrew.
+The springs or flowing wells on which the name of the City of Wells is based are found within the grounds of The Bishop’s Palace and Gardens.
+It is believed that these wells have had sacred significance for thousands of years, particularly the holy well of St Andrew.